Psychosis. Symptoms and Treatment

 Although the eugenics movement led to inhumane measures in other countries as well (such as forced sterilizations), this social Darwinist approach formed a particularly ominous alliance with Nazi “racial hygiene” in the Third Reich.

-Systematically, several hundred thousand people with disabilities or mental illnesses, became victims of measures aimed at the “extermination of life unworthy of living.”
+Systematically, several hundred thousand people with disabilities or mental illnesses became victims of measures aimed at the “extermination of life unworthy of living.”
 Notorious among these were “Action T4” and child euthanasia.
 The Aktion T4 took place from September 1939 until the end of the war in 1945.
-By using gas, lethal injections, or starvation the Nazis killed an estimated number of 300,000 mentally ill in psychiatric hospitals across Germany, Austria, occupied Poland, the Protectorate of Bohemia and Moravia (now the Czech Republic) and the occupied parts of the Soviet Union.
+By using gas, lethal injections, or starvation, the Nazis killed an estimated number of 300,000 mentally ill people in psychiatric hospitals across Germany, Austria, occupied Poland, the Protectorate of Bohemia and Moravia (now the Czech Republic), and the occupied parts of the Soviet Union.

 Discovery of medication for treatment of psychosis

 With the discovery of chlorpromazine in 1952, the foundation for psychiatric pharmacotherapy was laid.
-It was the first antipsychotic used in treatment of psychosis.
-Chlorpromazine became prototype for numerous subsequent products and were considered a major breakthrough in modern psychiatry.
+It was the first antipsychotic used in the treatment of psychosis.
+Chlorpromazine became a prototype for numerous subsequent products and was considered a major breakthrough in modern psychiatry.

 The 1990s were marked in psychiatry by a series of new, so-called atypical antipsychotics, intended to be less prone to side effects and more effective than the old medications.
 Drugs such as risperidone, amisulpride, and quetiapine were introduced to the market.